 Imagine an investor, a financier, a patron of the arts.
 Ten times out of nine, your palette is monochrome.
 By winning the Christie’s auction of Beeple’s Everydays: The First 5000 Days, we added a dash of mahogany to that color scheme. … The point was to show Indians and people of color that they too could be patrons, that crypto was an equalizing power between the West and the Rest, and that the global south was rising.

 This is a curious proposition that’s also tied to the NFT as an idea.
-The ‘non-fungible’ of an NFT means the token cannot be replaced by another of its kind; it’s absolutely unique and can only be duplicated by forging it – and this is extremely hard.
+The ‘non-fungible’ of an NFT means the token cannot be replaced by another of its kind; it’s absolutely unique and can only be duplicated by forging it – which is very difficult.
 So the supply of NFTs is by definition limited and can be priced through speculation in the millions, if need be.
 NFTs are thus “ownership certificates for digital art that imbue” their owners “with demonstrable scarcity,” as one writer put it.
 This is also where the picture gets confusing.

 Minting an NFT is an energy-intensive process.
 For example, you can acquire bitcoin, which is an example of a fungible token, by submitting verifiable proof of work to a network of users transacting via a blockchain.
 This work is in the form of solving a complex mathematical problem.
 Every time you solve a problem to unlock some bitcoins, the next problem automatically becomes harder.
 So in time, acquiring new bitcoins becomes progressively more difficult, and requires progressively more computing power.
 Once some proof of work is verified, the blockchain – being the distributed ledger – logs the token’s existence and the facts of its current ownership.

-But while ‘NFTs are anti-climatic’ is a simple point, this argument becomes stronger with some numbers.
+‘NFTs are anti-climatic’ is a simple point, but this argument becomes stronger with some numbers.
 According to one estimate, the carbon footprint of one ether transaction (ether is another fungible token, transacted via the Ethereum blockchain) is 29.5 kg CO2; that of bitcoin is 359.04 kg CO2.
 The annual power consumption of the international bitcoin mining and trading enterprise is comparable to that of small countries.
-Consider Memo Atken’s line here, connecting NFTs, fungible tokens and the “crypto-art” in between: “Artists should be able to release hundreds of digital artworks.”
-But “There is absolutely no reason that releasing hundreds of digital artworks should have footprints of hundreds of MWh.”
+Consider what Memo Atken said here, connecting NFTs, fungible tokens and the “crypto-art” in between: “Artists should be able to release hundreds of digital artworks” – but “there is absolutely no reason that releasing hundreds of digital artworks should have footprints of hundreds of MWh.”

 However, the point about energy consumption still stands because comparing bitcoins and the blockchain to the Fedwire RTGS system plus banks, which together do a lot more than what Visa does and could be a fairer counterpart in the realm of bona fide money, really shows up bitcoin’s disproportionate demands.
 Fintech analyst Tim Swanson has a deep dive on this topic, please read it; for those who’d rather not, let me quote two points.
 First: